|

 community, spoke of Cochin Jewry as a very long strand, although it is a thin

 strand, giving color to the whole fabric of Indian society.
-Without

 the help of foreign Jewish visitors it can be difficult to make a minyan